Miguelzvd/CineVault/README.md

 ---

+## 🎞️ **Check Out cine-vault!**

+You can explore **cine-vault** in two ways:

+1. **Access the Live Version:**
+   You can access the hosted project on Vercel here: [cine-vault](https://cine-vault-eqtbo5yww-miguelzvds-projects.vercel.app).
+   No setup required, just start using it directly!

+2. **Run Locally:**
+   If you'd like to run the project on your own system, follow the steps below.

+---

 # 💡 About the Project

 **cine-vault** was built with the goal of offering a unique experience to users who wish to: